-- "Melea gives us up, I see," said Horace.
+"Melea gives us up, I see," said Horace.
 "She can never esteem us again, father, while we are aiding and abetting in circulating this horrible paper money.
 She would make a bonfire of all the bank notes in Great Britain as they are returned to the bankers.
 Would not you, Melea?"
 "I do not see why I should run into such an extreme," she replied.
-"If there were no means - "I do not see why I should run into such an extreme," she replied.
-"If there were no means of limiting the quantity of paper money, I might speculate on such a bonfire; but if a moderate amount of bank notes saves the expense of using gold and silver, I do not see why the saving should not be made." - "If white ware and glass answered all the purposes of gold and silver plate," observed Fanny, "it would be wise to set apart our gold and silver to make watches, and other things that are better made of the precious metals than of anything else.-What do you suppose to be the expense of a metallic currency to this country, Horace?"
+"If there were no means of limiting the quantity of paper money, I might speculate on such a bonfire; but if a moderate amount of bank notes saves the expense of using gold and silver, I do not see why the saving should not be made."

+"If white ware and glass answered all the purposes of gold and silver plate," observed Fanny, "it would be wise to set apart our gold and silver to make watches, and other things that are better made of the precious metals than of anything else.
+What do you suppose to be the expense of a metallic currency to this country, Horace?"

-Horace believed that the expense of a gold currency was about one million to every ten millions circulated: that is, that the 10 per cent. profit which the metal would have brought, if employed productively, is lost by its being used as a circulating medium.
+Horace believed that the expense of a gold currency was about one million to every ten millions circulated: that is, that the 10 per cent, profit which the metal would have brought, if employed productively, is lost by its being used as a circulating medium.
 This, however, is not the only loss to the country, the wear of coin, and its destruction by accidents, being considerable; besides which, much less employment is afforded by coining, than by working up gold for other purposes.
 Supposing the gold currency of the country to be thirty millions, the expense of providing it could scarcely be reckoned at less than four millions; a sum which it is certainly desirable to save, if it can be done by fair means.